 Tower Equine will charge a reasonable fee for completing insurance claim forms and for writing detailed veterinary reports.
 This fee reflects the time our vets have to invest in completing this paperwork.
 A standard fee will be charged per insurance or continuation claim form, currently £15 plus vat.
 Written reports will be charged according to the level of detail required.

 Tower Equine runs a paperless billing system and will email monthly invoices to all accounts with registered email addresses.
 Please ensure you update the office with any changes of email address.
 Free visits are booked on the agreement that the resulting invoice will be emailed.

 Where an individual horse’s veterinary fees are covered by a valid insurance policy, Tower Equine is happy to await payment from the insurer, provided all clients forward their monthly invoices on to the insurer and meet the cost of their insurance policy excess within the usual 30 days.
 For non-insured horses where significant fees are likely to be encountered, a deposit (normally credit or debit card payment) may be requested at the outset of treatment.

-For outstanding accounts where no contact or payment plan has been forthcoming, Tower Equine will send a ten day letter before action, failure of which we will have no option but to commence proceedings for the recovery of the debt.
+For outstanding accounts where no contact or payment plan has been forthcoming, Tower Equine will send a ten-day letter before action, failure of which we will have no option but to commence proceedings for the recovery of the debt.
 In the event that court action is necessary, all associated costs, including legal fees, will be claimed from you.
-These associated costs are likely to significantly increase your overall liablity.
+These associated costs are likely to significantly increase your overall liability.